227 Marlborough

 Sarah Train continued to live at 227 Marlborough during the 1898-1899 winter season, but moved thereafter to an apartment in Haddon Hall at 282 Berkeley.

-During the 1899-1900 winter season, 227 Marlborough was the home of Arthur and Ethel (Kissam) Train, by then a lawyer in Boston.
+During the 1899-1900 winter season, 227 Marlborough was the home of Arthur and Ethel (Kissam) Train.
+He had graduated from Harvard Law School in 1899 and was a lawyer in Boston.
 In January of 1900, they moved to New York City where he practiced law and subsequently served as an assistant district attorney.
 He later would become a novelist and writer of mystery fiction, his character being lawyer-detective Ephraim Tutt (in 1942, he published Ephraim Tutt’s “autobiography,” leading to significant literary controversy).

 227 Marlborough was not listed in the 1901 and 1902 Blue Books.

 On April 1, 1902, 227 Marlborough was purchased from Sarah Train’s trust by Dr. Charles Sedgwick Minot.
 He and his wife, Lucy (Fosdick) Minot, made it their home.
-They previously had lived at 239 Marlborough.
-They also maintained a home in Milton.
+They previously had lived in Milton, where they continued to maintain a home.

 Charles Minot was a physician and professor of anatomy at Harvard Medical School.

 Sometime between 1908 and 1912, an additional story was added to 227 Marlborough (the house is shown as four stories on the 1908 Bromley map and as five stories on the 1912 map).
-The addition probably was made in 1909, at the same time as an additional story was added at 225 Marlborough.
+The remodeling probably occurred in 1909, at the same time as an additional story was added at 225 Marlborough.

 Charles S. Minot died in November of 1914.
-Lucy Minot continued to live at 227 Marlborough.
-She also maintained a home in Readville in the Hyde Park neighborhood of Boston.
+Lucy Minot continued to live at 227 Marlborough and in Milton.

 In January of 1920, at the time of the US Census, she was living elsewhere, probably traveling, and 227 Marlborough was the home of Horace Binney and his wife, Marie Anne (Sorchan) Binney.
 During the 1918-1919 winter season, they had lived at 166 Marlborough.
 They continued to live at 227 Marlborough during the 1920-1921 season (and Mrs. Minot lived at the Hotel Vendome), but moved thereafter to 163 Commonwealth.

 Lucy Minot resumed living at 227 Marlborough and continued to live there until about 1936.
-She died in 1939.
+She died in February of 1939 in Wellesley.

 On February 29, 1940, 227 Marlborough was purchased from Lucy Minot’s estate by Marguerite B. Morris.

-On December 1, 1941, the Volunteer Co-operative Bank foreclosed on its mortgage to Marguerite Morris, and on December 15, 1941, it sold the property to real estate dealer Henry J. O’Meara.
+On December 1, 1941, the Volunteer Co-operative Bank foreclosed on its mortgage to Marguerite Morris, and on December 15, 1941, it sold the property to real estate dealer Henry Joseph O’Meara.

 On December 19, 1941, 227 Marlborough was acquired from Henry J. O’Meara by John A. Malloy, and on December 26, 1941, it was acquired from him by his brother and sister-in-law, Matthew Joseph Malloy and Ione Wilkinson (Lohr) Malloy.
-They owned and operated the Stratford School at 128 Commonwealth.
+They owned and operated the Stratford School (later merged with Chamberlayne Junior College) at 128 Commonwealth.
 They lived in West Roxbury until 1945, when they moved to 128 Commonwealth.

 225-229 Marlborough (2015)